TheRealBluesun/rust-wasm/README.md

 For IMD and CAD specifically, the first four bytes of data stored at these base addresses will _always_ contain the 32-bit little endian value for the `size` of the respective data.
 For example, when there is no IMD provided to a contract, there will still be four `0x00` bytes stored at the IMD base address.

 Attempts to access memory outside of these bounds will cause the VM to fault and halt execution.
-That is to say, any memory accesses outside `4 + size` will cause an invalid memory access trap to occur (i.e. LoadOutOfMemory or StoreOutOfMemory for load and store instructions respectively).
+That is to say, any memory accesses outside `4 + size - 1` will cause an invalid memory access trap to occur (i.e. `LoadOutOfMemory` or `StoreOutOfMemory` for load and store instructions respectively).

 ## Original Description Follows